Project Development & Roadmap

 Possible Features

-Other features looking for implementation by any potential contributers are welcomed, would be greatly appreciated, are detailed below, and (subjectively) ordered by priority:
+Other features looking for implementation by any potential contributors are welcomed, would be greatly appreciated, are detailed below, and (subjectively) ordered by priority:

 Baking and User-Defined Formats/Styles